In an emergency you should dial 999

 Tel: (020) 7983 6532 - Available 9am-5pm Mon-Fri.
 There may be an answer phone function in times of high demand.
 Please note that MOPAC's public phone will not be answered on 24-28 December.

 The enquiries team aim to provide a response within 20 working days.
-However, during the Christmas and New Year period, it may take us longer than usual to respond and we apologise for any delay.

 Please note that the enquiries team does not undertake casework.